HXHGTS/doh-proxy/README.md

 # doh-proxy

-Deploy this github repository to [Cloudflare Pages](https://pages.cloudflare.com/), and you will get a reverse-generated doh service(Dns Over Http3 Supported).
+Deploy this github repository to [Cloudflare Pages](https://pages.cloudflare.com/), and you will get a reversed doh service(DOH3 Supported).

 Cloudflare:
 ```